liviucotfas/ase-windows-applications-programming/10 - WinForms - Databases - MSAccess.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->
 ##  1. <a name='Objectives'></a>Objectives
-- perform CRUD (Create, Read, Update and Delete) operations using the connected data access approach.
+- perform CRUD (Create, Read, Update and Delete) operations using the connected data access approach;
-- perform CRUD (Create, Read, Update and Delete) operations using the disconnected data access approach.
+- perform CRUD (Create, Read, Update and Delete) operations using the disconnected data access approach;
-- working with multiple related entities.
+- working with multiple related entities;
+- basic understanding of SQL Injection attacks.

 ##  2. <a name='Creatingthedatabase'></a>Creating the database